pm0kjp/education_modules/data_import_in_python/data_import_in_python.md

 - Identify what kind of data they need to bring into Python
 - Use the appropriate package to import their data
-- Ensure that their data is parsed correctly
+- Know what parameters to specify to parse their data correctly
-- Get their data into a useful format for analysis
+- Get their data into a useful format for cleaning and analysis

 @end